axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 ### React

-Create a React-ified input-text with the createElement function from your React version and then use it like this:
+Create a React-ified &lt,axa-input-text&gt; with the `createElement` function from your React version and then use it like this:

 ```js
 import { createElement } from 'react';